AY2425S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 ---

-**Use case: Delete a person**
+**Use case: Delete a person based on index**

 **MSS**

 1. User requests to list persons (e.g., using the `list` command).

-2. AddressBook shows a list of persons with their **Name, Phone, Email and Address** in an indexed format.
+2. AddressBook shows a list of persons with their **Name, Phone, Email, Address, Major and Tags(if any)** in an indexed format.

 3. User requests to delete a specific person in the list by index (e.g., `delete 3`).

+4. AddressBook prompts a popup box to request user to confirm their deletion.

+5. User enters the confirm button.

-4. AddressBook deletes the person with the given index.
+6. AddressBook deletes the person with the given index.

     **Use case ends.**